Trump celebrates acquittal, denounces 'vicious' political opponents in post-impeachment insult blitz

 "It's called 'total acquittal,'" he said.

-"We caught him in the act," Trump said of Comey, who he later called a "sleazebag."
+"We caught him in the act," Trump said of Comey, whom he later called a "sleazebag."

 "Dirty cops, bad people.
 If this happened to President Obama, a lot of people would have been in jail for a long time already, many, many years."